EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: tracewise_state_confidence_histogram

-   The DeepLASI confidence level for determinig the states on each trace
+   The DeepLASI confidence level for determining the states on each trace

 Another resulting histogram is the apparent FRET efficiency to give a quick overview of the existing FRET populations.
 It is the mean FRET efficiency observed on the states found along the traces(:numref:`statewise-meanFRET_histogram`).